Further Investigation of the Survivability of Code Technical Debt Items: Threats To Validity

+Another threat to validity is regarding the detection of closed code TDIs.
+There is no way for us to detect the code TDIs that are marked as ``closed'' purposefully.
+There might be cases where code TDIs are marked as closed because a method or class is removed from the source code.

-\textit{External Validity} refers to the degree to which the results can be generalized.
-In this study, we analyzed five systems, which are mainly Java-based software systems, two industrial systems, and three open-source systems.
+\textit{External Validity} refers to the degree to which the results can be generalised.
+In this study, we analysed five systems, which are mainly Java-based software systems, two industrial systems, and thirty-one open-source systems from the Apache Software Foundation.
 We limit the results of this study to the systems under investigation.
-We understand and acknowledge that the generalizability of the results is limited.
-We can only claim that the results are applicable to the analyzed commits in the systems under investigation.
+We understand and acknowledge that the generalisability of the results is limited and the results are representative of the \textit{universe}, \textit{dimensions}, and \textit{configuration} covered in our study~\cite{nagappan2013diversity}.
+We can only claim that the results are applicable to the analysed commits in the systems under investigation.

 We acknowledge that the removal of the code TDIs and the categories are highly dependent on each system, i.e., the development process, the developers' experience both in the software system project and their overall experience, the team's culture, the stage of development, and other factors that affect the survivability of code TDIs given a system \cite{tufano2017and}.
 Our analysis and findings are thus impacted by the system type under consideration.